different-ai/file-organizer-2000/README.md

 ### Features

-- Automatically processes newly media files .
+- Automatically move files to correct folder
-- Uses GPT Vision to extract text from images and create a markdown file with the extracted content.
+- Uses OpenAI GPT Vision to extract text from images and create a markdown file with the extracted content.
-- The markdown file is named using a title generated by GPT-3.5-turbo.
-- Supports audio and images.
+- Supports text, audio, and images.

 ## Use Case
 - Record a voice memo on your iphone and automatically get it transcribed inside of Obsidian.
 [You can use this shortcut to make it easier](https://www.icloud.com/shortcuts/36299c16415d4d0e9acfd32eaae4f3f6)